apptainer/apptainer-userdocs/security_options.rst

 a user to execute a command with elevated privileges.
 But other SetUID binaries may allow a user to execute a command as a service account.

-By default SetUID is disallowed within {Singularity} containers as a security precaution.
-But the root user can override this precaution and allow SetUID binaries to behave as expected within a {Singularity}
+By default SetUID is disallowed within {Project} containers as a security precaution.
+But the root user can override this precaution and allow SetUID binaries to behave as expected within a {Project}
 container with the ``--allow-setuid`` option like so:

 .. code::